vshl-io/powerbi-ecommerce-sales-analytics/README.md

 This demonstrates how Power BI can transform raw transactional data into actionable business intelligence for e-commerce operations.

+## Relevant Domain Experience

+This project aligns with my professional experience working with large-scale **e-commerce catalog and operational datasets at Amazon**, where I analyzed product performance, returns, and marketplace data to support business decision-making.

 ## Business Context: